 - 1. Access the RCA Administrator page. - 2.
 Select the Critical Success Factors tab.

-A list of default Critical Success Factors appears in the workspace.

-The Add Critical Success Factor window appears.

-4. As needed, enter the text that defines the Critical Success Factor, and then select Save.
+A list of default Critical Success Factors appears in the workspace. - 3.
+In the upper-left corner of the workspace, select +.
+The Add Critical Success Factor window appears. - 4.
+As needed, enter the text that defines the Critical Success Factor, and then select Save.
 A new default Critical Success Factor is created.